Professional Moguls Competition Management & Digital Scoring Platform

 The Canadian icon made history at the 2010 Vancouver Olympics by becoming Canada's first-ever Olympic gold medalist on home soil, then defended his title at Sochi 2014 to become the first moguls skier to win consecutive Olympic gold medals.
 Bilodeau's success was driven by exceptional turn technique combined with high-difficulty aerials, including a signature back flip with full twist (full-full).
 His emotional celebrations with his brother Frederic, who lives with cerebral palsy, made him one of Canada's most beloved Olympic champions.
 Bilodeau retired after Sochi at the peak of his career, leaving a legacy that inspired a generation of Canadian moguls athletes.

 The Canadian phenomenon holds virtually every record in men's moguls history and is widely regarded as the greatest moguls skier of all time.
-Kingsbury won Olympic gold at PyeongChang 2018 after taking silver at Sochi 2014, and his World Cup record is staggering: over 70 individual World Cup victories, a record that dwarfs all competitors in any freestyle skiing discipline.
+Kingsbury won Olympic gold at PyeongChang 2018 after taking silver at Sochi 2014, and his World Cup record is staggering: 100 individual World Cup victories (reaching the milestone in January 2026), a record that dwarfs all competitors in any freestyle skiing discipline.
 He has claimed multiple Crystal Globe overall titles and numerous World Championship medals.
 Kingsbury's dominance stems from his extraordinary combination of flawless turn technique, high-difficulty aerials, and aggressive speed, creating an all-around package that has been virtually unbeatable for over a decade.
 His consistency and longevity at the elite level represent a standard of excellence that may never be matched.

-The French star burst onto the global stage by winning Olympic gold at PyeongChang 2018 at just 19 years old, then followed up with an Olympic bronze at Beijing 2022.
+The French star burst onto the global stage by winning Olympic gold at PyeongChang 2018 at just 19 years old, then finished fourth at Beijing 2022.
 Laffont has dominated the women's World Cup circuit, claiming multiple Crystal Globe overall titles and establishing herself as the most consistent performer in women's moguls over the past decade.
 Her technical precision in turns, combined with increasingly difficult aerial maneuvers, has raised the bar for women's moguls competition.
 Heading into Milan-Cortina 2026, Laffont is among the top favorites for Olympic gold.

 The Japanese star has established himself as Kingsbury's most persistent rival, winning World Championship titles and multiple World Cup events.
 Horishima's aggressive, dynamic style features exceptional speed through the mogul field and high-amplitude aerials that thrill spectators.
 His ability to consistently challenge Kingsbury at the sport's biggest events has produced some of moguls' most memorable head-to-head battles.
 Horishima is a strong contender for Olympic gold at Milan-Cortina 2026, representing Japan's deep tradition in freestyle skiing.